GrACE: Generation using Associated Code Edits: Exploiting Associated Edits

 There is now a large collection of pre-trained language models.
 These models are pre-trained on data collected from millions of webpages, and treat all data as a sequence of tokens, which is the natural choice for representing natural language text~\cite{t5,gpt,gpt2}.
 The reason for the popularity of this class of models is that they exhibit ability to perform multiple different tasks with just some instructions and zero examples (zero-shot task transfer) even though they are not explicitly trained for these tasks.

 It was observed that pre-trained LLMs are not as effective when working with code because code has strict syntactic and semantic correctness requirements.
 Different representations for code and code edits have been developed and models have been trained to work with those representations~\cite{code2vec,c3po}.
-However, the size of pretrained language models has continued to grow, and as their size has grown, their performance across tasks has improved.
-In fact, given just a few demonstrations of a new task in the prompt, these models have shown the ability to perform that task (few-shot learning)~\cite{gpt3}.
-Moreover the models are being trained on both text and code.
-Using their few-shot learning capabilities, these models are now being used successfully on tasks that involve understanding, manipulating, or generating code~\cite{codet5,codex,copilot} while still viewing code just as text (and not as an abstract syntax tree, for example).
+However, as the size of pretrained language models has grown, their zero-shot performance across tasks has improved.
+Moreover, these models have also shown the ability to perform a new task given just a few demonstrations in the prompt (few-shot learning)~\cite{gpt3}.
+Using their zero-shot and few-shot learning capabilities, these models are now being used successfully on tasks that involve understanding, manipulating, or generating code~\cite{codet5,codex,copilot} while still viewing code just as text (and not as an abstract syntax tree, for example).